Bret's Ramblings began in April of 2018 playing The latest Shoegaze, Post-Punk, Electronica and more. I'm eclectic and proud of it!

 Show: Beatastic Transmissions

-Time: First Saturday of the month at Noon, 4pm and 8pm PST and repeated at the same times the following Tuesday.
+Time: 1st Saturday of the month at Noon, 4pm and 8pm PT and repeated at the same times the following Tuesday.

 Originally based in Los Angeles DJ Wednesday was a staple in the LA scene for well over a decade.
 Her radio show Generation Death was touted as the longest-running goth radio show, with 14 years of history.